 Ingredients (makes 1 quart)

-- Transfer to a bowl and cover with plastic wrap pressing it directly onto the surface of the mixture.
-Chill until very cold.
+Transfer to a bowl and cover with plastic wrap pressing it directly onto the surface of the mixture.
+Chill the mixture in the refrigerator until it is very cold.

-- Once the mixture is very cold, add it to an ice cream maker and follow manufactures directions.
+Once the mixture is chilled, add it to an ice cream maker and follow manufactures directions.